armadaproject/armada/helm.md

 It can override any value found in /config/armada/config.yaml

-Commonly this will involve overriding the Redis url for example
+Commonly this will involve overriding the redis url for example

 As an example, this section is formatted as: